Fertilizers regulation – USA

 What are TSCA requirements for fertilizer?

 Unlike other types of agrochemicals, fertilizers and other substances used in the growing of crops are not exempt from the Toxic Substances Control Act (TSCA).
 All chemicals found in these products must be listed in the TSCA Inventory.
 While fertilizers are primarily made up of nitrogen, potassium, phosphorus, and other micronutrients, they can also contain a variety of heavy metals and chemical compounds.
 To ensure compliance and prevent substantial fines that risk halting business operations, it is crucial that all ingredients adhere to TSCA requirements.

 With TSG’s full product registration and maintenance services, our regulatory experts will monitor your product’s status and prepare and submit the documentation required to register and renew in all U.S. states.
 Our services include:

-- Develop label language and format
+- Developing label language and format

-- Review label claims
+- Reviewing label claims

-- Submit tonnage reporting
+- Renewals maintenance and tonnage reporting

-- Assess TSCA compliance status
+- Assessment of TSCA compliance status